WLAN-Pi/wlanpi-server/README.md

 # WLAN Pi Server Mode
 WLAN Pi Server mode for the RPi/CM4 based platforms

+(__Note: In this initial version, only 2.4GHz operation is supported due to platform support issues - this is under investigation__)

 *Turn your WLAN Pi into a DHCP server, TFTP server and terminal server (Wi-Fi Console) at the same time*

 The WLAN Pi server mode enables use cases like lab build, software upgrade of your network appliances or AP and staging with no additional servers or apps.
 Simply plug your WLAN Pi into your lab switch and let it provide all services.